Shopping (band)

-Shopping is a British post-punk trio based in London and Glasgow.
-Its members are Rachel Aggs (guitar and vocals), Billy Easter (bass guitar and vocals), and Andrew Milk (drums and vocals), who formed the band in November 2012 out of their previous band, Covergirl.
+Shopping was a British post-punk trio based in London and Glasgow.
+The group consisted of Ray Aggs (guitar and vocals), Billy Easter (bass guitar and vocals), and Andrew Milk (drums and vocals), who formed the band in November 2012 out of their previous band, Covergirl.

 The band released its first album, Consumer Complaints, on 11 April 2013 on Mïlk Records, a record label run by Easter and Milk; it was re-released by FatCat Records in the United States in 2015.
 Their second album, Why Choose, was released on 2 October 2015 on FatCat Records.

 Their third album was The Official Body, which was produced by Edwyn Collins and released on FatCat Records on 19 January 2018.

-The band reunited again in the studio in London to record their fourth album, "All or Nothing".
+The band reunited again in the studio in London to record their fourth album, All or Nothing.
 The album was recorded over a 10 day period in London with US based producer, Davey Warsop.

+The group broke up in 2025.

 History

 Shopping released their debut single "In Other Words", recorded at their rehearsal space Power Lunches, in 2013.
 This was followed by a European tour.

 Later that year, the band released its debut album, Consumer Complaints, also on Milk and Easter's MÏLK label.
-This was compared to bands like ESG, Delta 5, Talking Heads, and Gang of Four.

-The album was released in the U.S. in 2015; later that year, Shopping's second album, Why Choose, arrived via FatCat Records.
+The album was compared to bands like ESG, Delta 5, Talking Heads, and Gang of Four.
+Consumer Complaints was released in the U.S. in 2015; later that year, Shopping's second album, Why Choose, arrived via FatCat Records.

 Following the second album's release, the band's rehearsal space, Power Lunches, shut down and Milk moved to Glasgow.
-Shopping adapted, recording their third album with Edwyn Collins at his Clashnarrow studio in the Scottish Highlands.

-Their third album The Official Body was released in early 2018.
+Shopping adapted, recording their third album, The Official Body, with Edwyn Collins at his Clashnarrow studio in the Scottish Highlands.
+The album was released in early 2018.

-On 5 December 2019 they announced their fourth album All or Nothing would be released on 7 February 2020.

-On 7 February 2020 Shopping released their fourth album on FatCat Records, "All or Nothing", produced by US based producer, Davey Warsop.
+On 5 December 2019 they announced their fourth album All or Nothing, which was released on 7 February 2020.
+It was produced by US based producer, Davey Warsop.

+On 15 August 2025, Shopping announced that they had broken up.
+A week later, on 22 August, they released their final single "White Noise" alongside a music video.